 If you want to mix it up yourself, heating the boiled linseed oil is recommended, after which you can add the tar or other additives into it and stir it out.
 Heating will make the liquid finish less thick and viscous – pine tar by itself, for example, is just very thick tar that is an absolute pain to apply.

-An example mix which many people use is 8 parts boiled linseed oil to 1 part pine tar and 1 part turpentine.
+An example mix that many people use is 8 parts boiled linseed oil to 1 part pine tar and 1 part turpentine.

 How to apply finish to your axe handle